AlexandreResende/authentication-service/README.md

 ## To be implemented

-- user control
+- user control - DONE
 - cryptography on password - DONE
 - update password - DONE
 - generate access token and refresh token - DONE
 - create a error middleware to handle responses status code (throw new Error(NOT_FOUND)) - DONE
 - remove user - DONE
-- add scope to user - DONE (pending an enum of scopes and validate the incoming scopes)
+- add scope to user - DONE
 - remove scope from user - DONE
 - add scopes on token generation - DONE
 - add input validation - create validator class  that will receive the input and a Joi schema to be processed - DONE